-- Class I Directors currently three Directors whose terms expire at the 2018 Annual Meeting; - Class II Directors currently three Directors whose terms expire at the 2017 Annual Meeting; and - Class III Directors currently three Directors whose terms expire at the 2016 Annual Meeting.
+- Class I Directors currently three Directors whose terms expire at the 2018 Annual Meeting; - Class II Directors currently four Directors whose terms expire at the 2017 Annual Meeting; and - Class III Directors currently three Directors whose terms expire at the 2019 Annual Meeting.

-Upon recommendation of the Nominating and Governance Committee, the Board has nominated Mr. Jonathan W. Ayers, Dr. Barry C. Johnson and Ms. M. Anne Szostak - our current Class III Directors - to be Class III Directors, and stockholders are being asked to elect them for three-year terms expiring at the 2019 Annual Meeting.
+Upon recommendation of the Nominating and Governance Committee, the Board has nominated Dr. Rebecca M. Henderson, Mr. Lawrence D. Kingsley and Dr. Sophie V. Vandebroek, our current Class II Directors, for re-election as Class II Directors, and stockholders are being asked to elect them for three-year terms expiring at the 2020 Annual Meeting.
+Mr. Thomas Craig, who is also a Class II Director, notified the Board of his intention to retire from the Board at the end of his current term, which expires at the 2017 Annual Meeting.

-This section includes additional information about the Director nomination process, including requisite criteria, experiences, qualification and skills, as well as the Class III Director nominees and the Board.
+This section includes additional information about the Director nomination process, including requisite criteria, experiences, qualification and skills, as well as the Class II Director nominees and the Board.